mpsonntag/snippets/notes/sh/image_conversion.md

 SOURCEPATH=$1
 TARGETPATH=$2

-# Output format for JPEG and GIF is JPEG; use quality 60%
+# Output format for JPEG and GIF is JPEG; use quality 50%
-J_QUALITY="60%"
-P_QUALITY=90

-# Conversion of PNG is handled differently
+J_QUALITY="50%"

 echo "... using ${SOURCEPATH} and ${TARGETPATH}"